KamvelihleV/vantyi-tracking-system/README.md

 be shortened.

 ## Next steps (planned)
-- Deploy to Azure App Service + Azure SQL
+- Deployed to Azure App Service (live demo linked above)
 - Build a simple frontend (React) for staff to use day-to-day
 - Power BI dashboard built directly on `status_log` and `tombstone_orders` to visualise the pipeline and flag orders that are overdue